Powell's Books: 21st century

 In 2002, Powell's was cited by USA Today as one of America's 10 best bookstores.

 In January 2008, Powell's announced plans to expand the downtown City of Books by adding as many as two floors to the store's southeast corner.
 The expansion was due to add at least 10000 sqft of new retail space.
 Plans submitted to the Portland Design Commission in November 2008 called for a rooftop garden atop the new addition and an "art cube" over a redesigned main entrance.

 In March 2010, Michael Powell confirmed plans to hand over management of the business to his daughter Emily as of July.
 That same month, Powell's announced it would close its technical bookstore on the North Park Blocks, moving its sections on math, science, computing, engineering, construction, and transportation into "Powell's Books Building 2" at the corner of 10th and Couch Street, near the main City of Books location.
 The consolidation was in response to a five-year decline in brick-and-mortar sales of technical books in favor of online sales.

 In October 2010, Powell's announced it had bought 7,000 books from the library of author Anne Rice; Powell's offered these association copies on their website.
 The bookstore was revealed as a charter member of the Google eBooks service when the news was announced by Google on December 6, 2010.

 In June 2011, Powell's participated in Google Offers during that service's first month of operation; according to TechCrunch—which characterized Powell's as a "Portland institution"—"5,000 Powell’s vouchers sold out in a matter of hours", making it "most popular deal in the month."

 Starting in May 2012, Powell's began offering access to print on demand books via the Espresso Book Machine.

 In early 2013, Emily Powell announced that Miriam Sontz, the company's chief operating officer, would take over as chief executive officer.

 In 2016, CNN rated it one of the "coolest" bookstores in the world.

 CEO Miriam Sontz retired in January 2019.
-Patrick Bassett, a veteran business consultant, is the CEO since October 2020.
+Patrick Bassett, a veteran business consultant, has been the CEO since October 2020.
 Emily Powell remains president and owner.

 In 2024, Powell's held its first-ever used book sale out of its Northwest Portland warehouse, drawing over 10,000 attendees, some reporting wait times of over four or five hours to get in.
 Powell's held a second annual sale in July 2025.